Data structures used by FieldTrip

 n/a, components |

-Some pieces of the dimord do not have a corresponding metadata field, such as rpt
+Some elements of the dimord do not have a corresponding metadata field, such as rpt

 (for repetitions, i.e. trials) or comp